 6. Peel off the stencil

 Once the paint has had a few minutes to sit, gently peel up one of the top corners of tape.
-Stand on the opposite side of the stencil from the corner the tape is peeled.
+Stand on the opposite side from where the corner of the tape is peeled.
 To remove, pull the stencil outward from the wall and towards yourself.

 7. Allow paint to dry fully

 Before starting another stencil (if you have one), it is important to let the paint dry FULLY.
-If a stencil is placed atop wet paint, it will peel up the paint underneath.
+If a stencil is placed atop wet paint, it'll peel up the paint underneath.

 Use a hairdryer or fan to help speed up the drying process.
 Wave a hairdryer over the entire design or set up a fan in front of it.
-The thinner the paint, the faster it will dry.
+The thinner the paint, the faster it'll dry.

-If using a pattern stencil, dry the back of the stencil as well if there is any paint on it.
+If using a pattern stencil, dry the back of the stencil if there is any paint on it.

 The next options are for stencils that are repeatable patterns or multiple layers.